2kwattz/CareerPilot/README.md

 from different sources on a single platform
 3. Get different types of course recommendations and suggestions related to your stream
 4. Implementaion of CareerAdvice AI Chatbot to solve all of your queries
 5. Search for Internships, Jobs, Certification courses, Scholarships from various different sources on a single platform with advanced filters
+6. Planning to add chat messaging functionalities soon

 Technical Specifications